soupi/learn-haskell-blog-generator/src/09-documentation.md

   where
 ```

-Separating parts of the module into sections helps keeping the important things together
+Separating parts of the module into sections helps keep the important things together
-and Haddock will create a table-of-contents at the top of a module page for us as well.
+and Haddock will create a table of contents at the top of a module page for us as well.

 Sometimes it's also easier to figure out whether a module should be split into multiple
 modules or not after splitting it into sections using headings.